slkaplan/comparch_final_FA2021/README.md

 1. Set up the FPGA, Potentiometer, H bridge motor controller, and motor according to the circuit diagram.
 2. Download and install dependencies as listed above.
 3. Run make_main.bit, make_program_fpga_vivado, and make program_fpga_diligent then turn the potentiometer to watch the motor spin!

+# XADC
+The Xilinx Analog to Digital Converter is very tricky (i.e., we didn't...).
+However here is what we figured out and hopefully you will have more luck.

+First you want to down this first zip file on this [page](https://github.com/Digilent/Cmod-A7-15T-XADC/releases/tag/v2018.2-1).
+Then open vivado with

+`vivado Cmod-A7-15T-XADC.xpr`

+Then you can double click on the `wiz`file to edit.
+Change to single channel mode, disable alarms, and select VPVN input under channel select.
+Click ok and make sure Vivado doesn't crash regenerating the `ip`

+After that it's very important that you synthesize and program the FPGA using Vivado.
+Using commandline interfaces will not incorporate the wizard and your XADC module will not work!

 # Sources

 * [Using Motor Driver with Arduino](https://create.arduino.cc/projecthub/ryanchan/how-to-use-the-l298n-motor-driver-b124c5)